Sorrento Therapeutics Inc. (SRNE) is predicted to post EPS of -0.24 in the upcoming quarter : This Stock is Ticking Every Box for Top Investors - News Daemon

 Technical Analysis of Sorrento Therapeutics Inc. (SRNE)

-If we take a close look at the recent performances of Sorrento Therapeutics Inc. (NASDAQ: SRNE), its last 5-days Average volume was 8.3 million that shows plunge from its year to date volume of 8.79 million.
-During the previous 9 days, stock’s Stochastic %D was recorded 7.77% While, its Average True Range was 0.1024.
+[Sorrento Therapeutics Inc., SRNE] recent stats showed that its last 5-days Average volume was poorer than the volume it posted in the year-ago period.
+During the previous 9 days, stock’s Stochastic %D was recorded 23.73% While, its Average True Range was 0.0898.